 relationship between Friends Groups and the FCPA.

-to including in the handbook about fundraising and tapping into
+be helpful to including in the handbook about fundraising and tapping

-resources to leverage dollars to meet the Friends Groups’ financial
+into resources to leverage dollars to meet the Friends Groups’

 Explain the role of the Fairfax County Park Foundation (FCPF)